1031-Systems/1031_Delivery/plugins/README.md

 # Plugins

-This section of the repo contains code and cwfilesscripts for enhancing the built-in capabilities of Animator.
+This section of the repo contains code and cwfilesscripts for enhancing the built-in capabilities of Hauntimator.
 Any python file in this directory that is recognized by pkgutils will be checked.
-If it conforms to the protocol described below, it is incorporated into Animator's menus.
+If it conforms to the protocol described below, it is incorporated into Hauntimator's menus.

-If any valid plugins are found, their functions are added to a Plugins menu in Animator's toolbar.
+If any valid plugins are found, their functions are added to a Plugins menu in Hauntimator's toolbar.
 Each function is identified by its plugin and function name so different plugins may use the same function names.

 If errors occur in trying to import a plugin,